JLSF Membership is a Four-Step Process:

 After attending a Prospective Member Workshop, prospective members must attend one JLSF general meeting.
 At the general meetings League business is conducted and guest speakers are invited to present topics of interest to the membership.
 General meetings are held six to eight times during the year.

-For dates and times of upcoming general meetings visit the General Meetings page.
+View dates and times of upcoming general meetings.
 Dates and times are also announced at the Prospective Member Workshops.

 Step 3: Complete the Application for Membership